iifl-logo

 DEVELOPMENTS

-Cumulative FDI inflows in diamond and gold ornaments in India stood at US$ 1,276.52 million between April 2000-March 2024, according to the Department for Promotion of Industry and Internal Trade (DPIIT).
+Cumulative FDI inflows in diamond and gold ornaments in India stood at Rs.
+8,905.18 crore (US$ 1,427.39 million) between April-December 2024.

 Some of the key developments in this industry are listed below

 In January 2024, Prime Minister Mr. Narendra Modi inaugurated the commencement of the Bharat Ratnam Mega CFC at the SEEPZ SEZ in Mumbai in virtual mode (remotely).
 Bharat Ratnam Mega CFC is a Socio-economic project promoted by the Ministry of Commerce and Industry, GJEPC India and SEEPZ SEZ authority to drive exports from the country.
-This project aims at creating a world-class infrastructure for promoting the inherent skills of the gems & jewellery manufacturing industry.
+This project aims at creating a world-class infrastructure for promoting the inherent skills of the Gems & Jewellery manufacturing industry.
 The Mega Common Facilitation Centre provides a supportive and collaborative environment for entrepreneurs, MSMEs and small businesses to grow and thrive.

 In September 2023, The Gem & Jewellery Export Promotion Council (GJEPC) has achieved a significant milestone by facilitating Indias first jewellery exports through courier mode from Mumbai.
 This development represents a significant leap forward in simplifying international trade.

-In April 2023, The Gem & Jewellery Export Promotion Council (GJEPC) commences the first- ever Lab-grown Diamond Buyer Seller Meet (BSM) in Surat.
+In April 2023, The Gem & Jewellery Export Promotion Council (GJEPC) commences the first-ever Lab-grown Diamond Buyer Seller Meet (BSM) in Surat.
 The event was inaugurated by Mr. Virendra Singh, ITS, Development Commissioner & Additional DGFT; Mr. Kirit Bhansali, Vice Chairman, GJEPC; Mr. Vijay Mangukiya, Regional Chairman, Gujarat; Mr. Smit Patel, Convener, Lab-grown diamonds committee, GJEPC; Mr. Sabyasachi Ray, ED, GJEPC along with others.

 MARKET DATA